 5 Ways to Totally Impress Your Clients on the Phone

-You’ve impressed your prospective client enough for him or her to pick up the phone.
-Now what?
+You’ve talked your prospective client into hearing your pitch or learning more about your products over a call.
+But now what, how do you impress your clients on the phone?
 There are a few surefire ways to make a stellar first impression over the phone, as outlined below:

 Just as in-person guests can see your smile, callers can hear it over the phone.
 Smiling helps your tone sound friendly and helpful, and as an added perk, it’s a great mood-booster for you to boot!